FIRMS Frequently Asked Questions

 - Customize your email alert by changing your subscription preferences:

-- Name your alert (optional): The user can choose to give your alert a name for you to easily reference.
+- Name your alert (optional): You can choose to give your alert a name for you to easily reference.

-- Output map size: The user may choose to receive a map in the email and different sized maps are available.
+- Output map size: You may choose to receive a map in the email and different sized maps are available.

 - Background image: This refers to the background image on which the fires will be overlaid in the map in the email.